-Occasionally, you may undergo a more thorough customs investigation after picking up your luggage.
-Agents may ask to inspect your bags to ensure that you are not bringing anything restricted or illegal.
+Occasionally, you may undergo a more thorough investigation after picking up your luggage.
+Agents may ask to inspect your bags to ensure that you have nothing restricted or illegal.
 To help speed up the process, have all items easily accessible and have receipts for any recently purchased expensive items, such as electronics.
 ALWAYS answer all questions truthfully, but wait for the customs officer to ask the questions.